mohamedradwan.com - Nothing can beat experience

 The session is scheduled for May 28, 2026, 7:00 PM - 8:00 PM UTC.

-It is focused on the exam roadmap, the official study guide, and preparation for the beta exam period.
+It focuses on the exam roadmap, the official study guide, and preparation for the beta exam period.

 How I Am Preparing